How To Make A Dirt Bike Street Legal

-Physically turning your dirt bike into a street legal machine isn’t that difficult, it often only requires a few bolt-on parts and accessories.
-It’s actually getting the paper work or the go ahead from your local motor vehicle office that can be a challenge if not impossible.
+Physically turning your dirt bike into a street legal machine isn't that difficult, it often only requires a few bolt-on parts and accessories.
+It's actually getting the paper work or the go ahead from your local motor vehicle office that can be a challenge if not impossible.
+The most common parts you're going to have to add to your dirt bike are:

 Every state has its own laws and regulations when it comes to registering a dirt bike as a dual sport or street-legal motorcycle.
 Some states only require you to meet Federal Motor Vehicle Safety Standards (FMVSS) in regards to items such as lighting equipment (turn signals, brake lights, reflectors, head light with high/low beam), speedometer, rear view mirror, rims, tires, exhaust.
 Some states and even local governments may require additional equipment or even testing/inspection in order to register your dirt bike as a street legal vehicle.